 |CLINICAL PRACTICE GUIDELINES

-1 Department of Anesthesiology, Pain and Critical Care, All India Institute of Medical Sciences, New Delhi, India
+1 Department of Anaesthesiology and Critical Care, All India Institute of Medical Sciences, Jodhpur, Rajasthan, India

-2 Department of Anaesthesia and Intensive Care, Post Graduate Institute of Medical Association and Research, Chandigarh, India
+2 Post Graduate Institute of Medical Association and Research, Chandigarh, India

-4 Department of Anaesthesia and Intensive care, Rainbow Children's Hospital, Hyderabad, Telangana, India
+3 Rainbow Children's Hospital, Axon Anaesthesia Associates, Hyderabad, Telangana, India

-5 Indian Association of Paediatric Anaesthesiologists, Hyderabad, Telangana, India
+4 President, Indian Association of Pediatric Anaesthesiologists, Hyderabad, Telangana, India

 Dr. Indu Mohini Sen